One-electron operators

 COMFACTOR

-The speed of light \(c\) is an important parameter in relativistic theory, but its explicit value in atomic units not necessarily remembered.
+The speed of light \(c\) is an important parameter in relativistic theory, but its explicit value in atomic units is not necessarily remembered.
 A simpler way to specify the kinetic energy operator is therefore:

 .OPERATOR